Amar-Gill/amar-vault/blog-posts/react-leaflet-custom-control.md

 TLDR
 how to create a custom control element and add it to a leaflet map in a react app

 Leaflet is a great package to easily integrate map and GIS functionality into your web application.
-Bonus points for being open source so you don't need to rely on Google Maps (which is also a great option).
+Bonus points for being open source so you don't need to rely on Google Maps.

 The goal of this article is to add a custom address search control component inside the leaflet map container.
-I emphasize inside, because the only way to render UI elements ontop of the map tiles is to use the Leaflet controls API.
+I emphasize inside, because the only way to render UI elements on top of the map tiles is to use the Leaflet controls API.

 This article is focused on creating a custom control for the React flavour of Leaflet.
 There are plenty of articles on the web building custom leaflet controls using Vanilla JS.